caltechlibrary/eprints2archives/README.md

 3. The value of the field `official_url` (if any) in the EPrint record.

 The first two typically go to the same page on an EPrint server, but web archiving services have no direct mechanism to indicate that a given URL is an alias or redirection for another, so they need to be sent as separate URLs.
 On the other hand, the value of `official_url` may be an entirely different URL, which may or may not go to the same location as one of the others.
 For example, in the CaltechAUTHORS EPrint server, the record at [`https://authors.library.caltech.edu/85447`](https://authors.library.caltech.edu/85447) has an `official_url` value of [`https://resolver.caltech.edu/CaltechAUTHORS:20180327-085537493`](https://resolver.caltech.edu/CaltechAUTHORS:20180327-085537493), but the latter is a redirection back to [`https://authors.library.caltech.edu/85447`](https://authors.library.caltech.edu/85447).

+Finally, the set of URLs collected by all of the steps above is deduplicated to produce a list of unique URLs to be sent to the destinations archives.

 ### How the destination is determined